What are the risks involved in renting out your own car?

 Tenant must cooperate in case of damage

-The hirer has no interest in your vehicle and therefore there is no guarantee that, in case of damage, the damage form will be filled out (properly, fully and quickly) and that the hirer will provide full cooperation.
-However, the claim form and the cooperation are essential in the claim process.
-As long as the insurer has no claim form, no compensation will be paid.
-If the claim form is incorrectly or incompletely filled in and the tenant's cooperation is minimal, this may even result in you being left with (part of) your claim because the insurer is unable to settle and/or recover the loss.
+The lessee has no interest in your vehicle and therefore there is no guarantee that, in the event of damage, the claim form will be completed (properly, completely and promptly) and that the lessee will otherwise provide all cooperation.
+However, the claim form and cooperation are essential in the claims process.
+As long as the insurer does not have a claim form, there will be no compensation.
+If the form is not filled out properly or incompletely and the tenant's cooperation is minimal, this may even result in you being (partially) stuck with your claim because the insurer will not be able to settle and/or recover damages.

 What maintenance risks do you face when renting out your own car?